morphismtech/squeal/squeal-presentation-2018-09-12.md

 - You use `>>>` to compose table creation.

-- Note that the compiler will catch any mistype between Schema and definition; wrong nullability, wrong type, wrong name, etc.
+> _note_ The compiler will catch any mistype between Schema and
+> definition; wrong nullability, wrong type, wrong name, etc.

---

-.note[*
+---

-You'll also need `OverloadedLabels`, for naming stuff.
+> _note_ You'll also need `OverloadedLabels`, for naming stuff.
-This is mostly to avoid having to write manual proxies all the time and for convenience.]
+> This is mostly to avoid having to write manual proxies all
+> the time and for convenience.

 ---